Christopher Kipyego: Professional career

 On Aug.
 27, Kipyego emerged on the world stage at the Mexico City Marathon, an IAAF Gold-labelled event.
 At the halfway point, he was running in a lead pack with 2003 winner George Okworo and Mexican Alejandro Cuahtepizi.
 They raced passed the Angel of Independence and other landmarks while the leaders were striding through the heat.
 They raced past political protesters who had been occupying the Plaza del Zócalo in support of Andrés Manuel López Obrador, garnering cheers of "Mexico!
 Mexico!"
 The protest did not obstruct the race, and Kipyego pulled away from the pack to finish ten seconds ahead of Okworo for first prize and 270,000 pesos (or $22,800 USD).

-Four months later, he went on to beat that time and win his second marathon in a row at the Powerade Monterrey Marathon in Monterrey, Mexico.
+Four months later, he went on to beat that time and win his second marathon in a row at the in Monterrey, Mexico.
 He ran the first half in 1:08:40 and negative split the second half (1:06:03) for a personal record by more than three minutes, scoring a 2:14:43.

 In March 2007, Kipyego traveled to the United States for the 22nd Los Angeles Marathon.
 On a new point-to-point course lined with an estimated 1 million spectators, Kipyego trailed Kenyans Fred Mogaka and Moses Kororia and finished third in 2:18:21.

 He returned for the Mexico City Marathon, placing tenth, before traveling to the Istanbul Marathon in Turkey, where he finished 32nd.
 At the end of the year, he attempted to defend his title at the Monterrey Marathon, where he finished third in 2:15:48.

 In 2008 and 2009, Kipyego finished in the top 10 at several Mexican marathons and half marathons.
 In both years, he won the Tangamanga International Marathon (spanish Maratón Internacional Tangamanga, Mexico) in San Luis Potosí, Mexico.
 He took 1st at the Puebla Volkswagen Marathon in Puebla, Mexico with a time of 2:18:46.
 And after a disappointing finish in the Netherlands' Eindhoven Marathon, he returned to Mexico to win the Gran Pacifico Mazatlán Marathon in 2:16:12.

 In 2010, Kipyego again set a personal record for the marathon distance when he traveled to Scottsdale, Arizona for the P.F.
 Chang's Rock 'n' Roll Arizona Marathon in January 2010.
 More than 8,000 runners filled the streets and ran to downtown Tempe, Arizona, led by a group of seven.
 At the 24-mile mark, Ethiopian Terefe Yae turned over a quick mile, with Kipyego in pursuit.
 Yae pushed to a win, with Kipyego second in 2:12:56, 15-seconds behind.